 Unfortunately, this high quality also has its downside: Airbrush paints are comparatively expensive compared to other acrylic or water-based paints.

-Pigment Powder as Colorant
+Pigment Powder as a Colorant

 Pure pigment powder can also be used very well for coloring casting resins.
 But you should mix pigment powder with the resin casting resin before adding the hardener.
-Usually a minimum dosage is sufficient when using pure pigments.
+Usually, a minimum dosage is sufficient when using pure pigments.

-The hardness of the Cast Surfaces
+The Hardness of the Cast Surfaces

 In general, it can be stated in a simplified way that the surfaces of cured epoxy resins are usually much harder than the surfaces of fully cured casting resins.
 However, the lower hardness does not necessarily have to be a problem.
 On the contrary, depending on the project, it may even be advantageous if the surface, due to its lower hardness, allows a certain degree of adaptation to other materials processed with it, such as wood or glass.

 For example, wood can expand or shrink depending on humidity and temperature.
-You should therefore consider individually for each work project whether these properties are desirable or undesirable.
+You should, therefore, consider individually for each work project whether these properties are desirable or undesirable.
 A coating with epoxy resin and thus the decision for a particularly abrasion-resistant and solid sealant will be the right choice, for example, for a table or other surfaces subject to intensive mechanical stress.
 However, this can also be achieved for wooden tables after processing with casting resin by applying a hard finish of epoxy resin or laminating resin as a protective layer.

-What to do in case of Air Bubbles in the Epoxy Resin?
+What to do in Case of Air Bubbles in the Epoxy Resin?

 Casting resins and epoxy resins are generally about equally susceptible to the problem of air bubbles trapped in the material.
 From a purely physical point of view, of course, these air bubbles can escape from the much thinner layers more quickly and easily when working with epoxy resin than from a thicker layer of casting resin.
-But working with casting resins makes up for this supposed disadvantage in another way: Since the pot life until the liquid material hardens is considerably longer, the air bubbles can also rise longer during this time and thus eventually burst at the surface.
+But working with casting resins makes up for this supposed disadvantage in another way: Since the time until the liquid material hardens is considerably longer, the air bubbles can also rise more during this time and thus eventually burst at the surface.

 You can proceed in a similar way if you want to embed objects in your casting resin.
 Especially for wood, we always recommend sealing with epoxy resin to minimize the number of air bubbles.

-How can Epoxy Resin be precisely weighed and easily mixed?
+How can Epoxy Resin be Precisely Weighed and Easily Mixed?

 We recommend the use of a modern digital scale for an optimal mixing ratio of casting resin and hardener.
 However, there are also cast resin systems where the perfect mixture is calculated by volume.
 These can be measured with a suitable measuring cup.

-The best Resin Casting Molds
+The Best Resin Casting Molds

-Safety also comes first when working with resin
+Safety also Comes First when Working with Resin

 Although most synthetic resins are largely harmless after complete curing, their processing is certainly associated with certain health risks.
 You should therefore never allow liquid casting resin or its components to come into direct contact with your skin.
 Nitrile gloves that are free of holes and cracks are therefore indispensable.
 You should also protect your eyes with suitable safety glasses.
-Even if your workplace is well ventilated, we recommend that you wear a respiratory mask to protect against toxic vapours.
+Even if your workplace is well ventilated, we recommend that you wear a respiratory mask to protect against toxic vapors.